vears91/SimpleLwM2m/README.md

+# Please note that this project is not currently being maintained!
+It is kept for reference, but it is likely to have issues with current versions of JMeter and other libraries

 # SimpleLwM2m

 This project implements a library for a mock LWM2M client.
 It is able to register, derregister, hold basic objects, instances and resources and interact with a LWM2M server.